Course syllabus

 Specialization in Logic 1-5, 7.5 credits: LOG230, LOG240, LOG320, LOG330, and LOG340 can be filled with different content and are usually offered as individual reading courses.
 They can be used for preparing you for the thesis work and it is recommended to take at least one during the third semester of the programme.
 Below you will find some possible specializations:

-- Formal theories of truth
+- Formal Theories of Truth

 - Philosophy of Mathematics